Actively Recruiting

 - Eligible for Wisconsin Medicaid and planning to enroll before release

-- History of substance use considered a problem
+- History of substance use, such as considering alcohol or drug use a problem

-- Living with or history of a chronic medical or psychiatric condition other than substance use disorder
+- Living with or history of a chronic medical or psychiatric condition other than substance use disorder, including diagnosis or current prescription treatment

 - Able to read, understand, and speak English